A guide to the best tenders for superyachts

 As the name suggests, a chase tender—which can also be an open tender—follows the mothership.

 Often very angular in design, with excellent seaworthiness, chase boats need to be able to withstand the rigours of being towed by the mothership.
 Whilst a lot of large chase tenders can be operated entirely independently, towing very long distances (such as transatlantic) is not advised.
-That’s where a full-blown support vessel comes into its own.

 What is a classic tender?